astrobytes-edu/astr596-modeling-universe/02-getting-started/03-git-intro.md

 ---
 title: "Chapter 3: Introduction to Git and GitHub"
-subtitle: "ASTR 596 - Getting Started"
+subtitle: "ASTR 596: Modeling the Universe"
 exports:
   - format: pdf
 ---